By Sara Chaca

-Truly, that is a fine idea to remain only as a Permanent Resident, because as you likely already know, Permanent Residency in Ecuador is generally valid for a lifetime, subject to one not leaving Ecuador for more than 180 days during either of one’s first two years as a Permanent Resident of Ecuador, nor leaving Ecuador for more than 5 years in a single trip thereafter one’s first two years of Permanent Residency are completed.
-Of important note, however, is that as of the current rules for applying to become an Ecuadorian Citizen, one can NOT generally apply to become a Citizen of Ecuador if he/she leaves Ecuador for more than 180 days in ANY of their first three years since having officially received their Permanent Residency Visa stamp in their foreign issued passport (though a special and even more favorable rule applies to spouses of Ecuadorian citizens, and also a new three year look-back period is possible for ANY person[s] who left Ecuador for too long a period of time during their first three years of Ecuadorian Permanent Residency but who later made amends with their amount of time spent in Ecuador during another consecutive three year period of living as a Permanent Resident of Ecuador).
+Very truly, it is no doubt permitted to just remain only as a Permanent Resident of Ecuador for the rest of one’s days here in Ecuador, because as you likely already know, Permanent Residency in Ecuador is generally valid for a lifetime, subject to one not leaving Ecuador for more than 180 days during either of one’s first two years as a Permanent Resident of Ecuador, nor leaving Ecuador for more than 5 years in a single trip thereafter one’s first two years of Permanent Residency are completed.
+That said though, and of important and generally happy/positive note for most Expats, per the current rules (beneficially revised rules) for applying to become an Ecuadorian Citizen, one absolutely now CAN apply to become a Citizen of Ecuador if he/she leaves Ecuador for up to a maximum of 180 days in EACH of their first three years (i.e. 540 days in TOTAL if in no individual year did one spend more than 180 days outside of Ecuador) since having officially received their Permanent Residency Visa stamp in their foreign issued passport.
+A special and even more favorable rule applies to spouses of Ecuadorian citizens, and also a new three year look-back period is possible for ANY person[s] who left Ecuador for too long a period of time during their first three years of Ecuadorian Permanent Residency (i.e. more than 180 days in a particular year) but who later made amends with their amount of time spent in Ecuador during another consecutive three year period of living as a Permanent Resident of Ecuador (naturally that varies on a case by case basis, and so it’s best to inquire about that specifically if you’re unsure of your officially counted days outside of Ecuador).